hpdeifel/device-manager/README.md

 ### devnotify

-A small programm that displays desktop notifications for various events concerning devices, such as plugging in or removing devices.
+A small programm that displays desktop notifications for various events such as plugging in or removing devices.